unbit/uwsgi-docs/GCCGO.rst

 Shared libraries VS monolithic binaries
 ***************************************

-One of the Go selling point for lot of developers is the "static all-in-one binary approach".
+One of the Go selling point for lot of developers is the "static-all-in-one" binary approach.

 Basically a go app does not have dependencies, so half of the common deployments problems automagically disappear.